Work in Progress

 Ava smirked.
 “Doesn’t say so.
 And isn’t your favorite thing stuffing your face?”

-I stared at the screen door and wanted to bolt but another deep-down truth kept my feet glued to the floor.
+I remember staring at the screen door wanting to bolt but another deep-down truth kept my feet glued to the floor.
 Running would open the door to more bullying.
-Then our counselor would have to get Marla, the mental health lady, to lecture us about respecting each other’s feelings and that night I’d mysteriously find Oreo crumbs in my sheets.
+Then our counselor would have to ask Marla, the mental health lady, to lecture us about respecting each other’s feelings and that night I would mysteriously find crumbled Oreos in my bed.

-Plus, being a coward was bad for my brand.
+Plus, being a coward wouldn’t be good for my brand.

-Finally, our counselor, Lydia from London, took the list from Ava and handed it to me.
+Thankfully our counselor, Lydia from London, took the list back.
 “Here you go, love,” she said.
 “Shall we find a safe spot for this?”

 What about a safe space for me?
-Especially with Ava light sabering her nasty glare into my eyes.
+Especially after Ava light sabered her nasty glare into my eyes.
 “Just so you know, we each picked a diet influencer to see who loses the most weight.”

 “I hope you win,” I said.
 So, there’s a lot less of you.

-But when I reached our back porch, my stomach bounced like a pickleball getting whacked over the net.
-The circle was just starting.
+Then I reached our back porch and felt my stomach bounce like a pickleball getting whacked over the net.
+Our bunk’s final friendship circle was just starting.

 Lydia from London waved.
 “You made it, love.
 Come join us.”

-Everyone gripped hands like when we used to play Red Rover.
+The girls gripped hands like in the days we used to play Red Rover.

-That was the bravest thing I had done all summer and my excitement plus the breeze at my back, pushed my short legs up Dead Man’s Curve as if my feet had grown wings.
-Soon, I was sprinting past the dining hall, in front of the main office behind the infirmary with the nice nurses who played cards with me when I was sick of feeling anxious.
-And just when my shins burned, I spotted a bus with the most beautiful sign.
+Pretty much that was the bravest thing I had done all summer and with the breeze at my back, it pushed my short legs up Dead Man’s Curve as if my feet had grown wings.
+Soon, I was sprinting past the dining hall, in front of the main office behind the infirmary with the nice nurses who played cards with me when I was tired of being lonely.
+And just as my shins burned, I spotted a bus with the most beautiful sign.
 MANHATTAN.

 Or as I called it, Best City on the Planet.

-Unless, what if being older meant I magically learned how to dress myself?
+Unless… what if being older meant I finally learned how to dress myself?
 To flirt?
-To figure out how to tame my mop top curls so they didn’t look like they hit a downed power line?
+To tame my curls so they didn’t look electrified?

 #